Skip to content

 Proposed Special Rate Variation

-At Councils ordinary meeting on 19 June 2024, Council endorsed the 2024/25 Operational plan that included the action to start a conversation with the community about a potential Special Rate Variation (SRV).
+In June 2024, Gunnedah Shire Council included an action to start a conversation with the community about a potential Special Rate Variation in the 2024/25 Operational Plan.

 What is an SRV?

-An SRV allows a council to increase its general income above the rate peg to provide the services and infrastructure desired by their communities.
-SRV’s can be either for a single year or over multiple years and can be permanent or temporary.
+A Special Rate Variation (SRV) allows a council to increase its general rates income above the rate peg to provide the services and infrastructure desired by their communities.
+SRVs can be either for a single year or over multiple years and can be permanent or temporary.

 What is the Rate Peg?

-Rates increase every year in line with an amount set by the State Government.
+Rates increase every year in line with an amount set by the NSW State Government.
 This amount is calculated every year and is called the ‘rate peg’.
 It is decided by the Independent Pricing and Regulatory Tribunal (IPART).
-The rate peg for Gunnedah Shire Council applied to the 2024/25 financial year will be 5.6%.
+The rate peg for Gunnedah Shire Council in the 2024/25 financial year is 5.6%.
 This figure varies year to year and has been as low as 0.7% in the past five years.

 Like many councils across NSW, Gunnedah Shire Council is facing the difficulty of maintaining its infrastructure and services within our existing income levels.